Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 KNOWN ISSUES:

+* The Fear Gaze from Shar's Eyebite can sometimes turn the target berserker.
+This is a problem with the Opcode.

 * Anomen will be able to get proficiencies as a kitless Fighter (5 slots in every weapon).
 There is nothing I can do about it.
 He is still bounded to equipment restriction, so be aware that a Watcher of Helm can only use bludgeoning weapons.
 Installing Kjeron's Dual-Class-Into-Kits fixes this.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------